 Next, depending on how your scanner must be configured, you may need to define that next is where you will insert the information the scanner has received from the scan, between the prefix and suffix.

-Next you will define the suffix.
-For flex, we need to make this a press of the “Enter” key or a “Carriage Return”.
+Next you will define what is typically called the suffix.
+For Flex, we need to make this a press of the “Enter” key or a “Carriage Return”.
 This is entirely dependent on the scanner you are configuring.
 For some, this may be called an “Extended Key” and for others, it may simply be in the list of allowed characters and commands in your scanner’s programming guide.

 For some scanners, defining the suffix is the last step in configuration, while for others, you must enter or scan additional values to instruct the scanner that the rule has been entered.